The Best Electronic Medical Record (EMR) Software of 2020

-In 2020, more innovation should be expected, but in what way?
-The Journal of American Medical Informatics Association (JAMIA) recently released a five-point plan that could guide EMR vendors' future development efforts.
-The guidelines include:
+More innovation should be expected in 2020, but in what way?
+The Journal of the American Medical Informatics Association (JAMIA) recently released a five-point plan that could guide EMR vendors' future development efforts:

 - Simplification and streamlining of the documentation process

 - The modification of government regulations of EMR systems